randomSveta/caesar-cipher-cli/caesar-cipher/README.md

 5. If the input and/or output file is given but doesn't exist or you can't read it (e.g. because of permissions or it is a directory) - human-friendly error will be printed in _stderr_ and CLI exits with code 1.
 6. If passed params are fine the output (file or stdout) contains encoded/decoded content of input (file or stdin).
 7. For encoding/decoding only the English alphabet is used, all other characters will be kept untouched.
-8. To start using this Caesar Cipher CLI, go to the "/caesar-cipher" folder.
-All commands must be run from this folder.

 **Usage example:**